polytomic/terraform-provider-polytomic/docs/index.md

 ### Optional

 - `api_key` (String, Sensitive) Polytomic API key
-- `deployment_api_key` (String, Sensitive) Polytomic deployment key (required if `api_key` is not set)
+- `deployment_api_key` (String, Sensitive) Polytomic deployment key
 - `deployment_url` (String) Polytomic deployment URL (defaults to app.polytomic.com)
+- `organization_user` (String) Polytomic organization user; required if `partner_key` is set.
+- `partner_key` (String, Sensitive) Polytomic partner key

 ## Importing existing resources

 Polytomic offers the ability to import existing resources from your Polytomic account into your Terraform state.
 This allows you to manage existing resources via Terraform.

 ### Running the importer

 The importer is a separate binary that can be downloaded from the [releases page](https://github.com/polytomic/terraform-provider-polytomic/releases).
 The following command will run the importer and import all resources into the specified directory.

 ```bash